Dimitri from Paris: Life and career

-Contrary to his musical pseudonym, Dimitri was born not in Paris but born in Peckham, South London, to Rûm parents (Greeks of Turkey), Dimitri grew up in France where he discovered DJing at home, using whatever he could find to "cut and paste" samples from disco hits or in to montages heard on the radio, blending them together to make tapes.
+Contrary to his musical pseudonym, Yerasimos was born not in Paris but in Istanbul, Turkey.
+His family relocated to France where he discovered DJing at home, using whatever he could find to "cut and paste" samples from disco hits or in to montages heard on the radio, blending them together to make tapes.
 This early experimentation helped him launch his DJ career.

 Early career

 He started out by DJing at the French station Radio 7, before moving on to Skyrock and finally to Radio NRJ, Europe's largest FM radio network, in 1986.
 There, he introduced the first ever house music show to be broadcast in France, while simultaneously producing under the direction of sound designer Michel Gaubert, runway soundtracks for fashion houses such as Chanel, Jean-Paul Gaultier, Hermès and Yves Saint-Laurent.
 He also released two solo EPs from 1993 to 1994 and contributed to the Yellow Productions compilation La Yellow 357.